waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 previous sections alone.
 I don't just want to "get good" and find a job, but I also want to have fun and try new things in the process.
 It was curiosity that got me to write code in the first place.
-So, I'm trying my best to find the sweet spot between having fun trying new things and excessive tech-hopping that might do more harm than good.
+So, I'm trying my best to find the sweet spot of learning new things without excessive tech-hopping that might do more harm than good.

 I've been mostly writing Go for my past projects and courses, but I did learn Clojure before and played with it for two months.
-As a functional programming enthusiast, I recently got a desire to try a new functional language, but at the same time I wanted to keep things practical as I want to build full-stack apps.
+As a functional programming enthusiast, I wanted to try a new functional language, but at the same time I wanted to keep things practical as I want to build full-stack apps.
 I felt Elixir is a good choice for me in the current situation, and the primary reason for this is definitely Phoenix.
 I don't think any functional language has a fully featured web framework like Elixir has Phoenix.

 So, I'm using Phoenix to make the portfolio builder, and it's a fun experience.
 I will also probably use Elixir to write another project that better leverages